By David Morneau | 23 min read

 Secret weapon: Tie long-term partnerships with your content creators.

 Once your campaigns are ongoing, keep an eye on your best-performing ads and think about reaching back to its creator for more collaboration.
+Collect an email list, integrate an SPF flattening for security, and reach out to the right people base.

 That leads us to the final point in this paper: